Type: CV (Cursed Vessel)

-Appearance: Subject is steamship initially built with the purpose of transporting large groups of passengers from England to Australia without the need to stop for refueling mid-voyage.
+Appearance: Subject is a steamship, the SS Great Eastern, initially built with the purpose of transporting large groups of passengers from England to Australia without the need to stop for refueling mid-voyage.
 Measuring 692 feet long, weighing 18,915 tons, and with a maximum capacity of 4,000 passengers, subject was, at the time of launch, the largest ship ever built.
 Method of propulsion was by a single “screw,” or propeller in conjunction with several paddle wheels and auxiliary sails.
 One steam engine powered the screw, while four were dedicated to the paddles; subject’s total power capability is estimated at 6MW or 8,000 hp.
 Subject also boasted a double hull, the first ship to do so.
 Double hulls have now become standard for safety reasons.

 Modus operandi: Subject may not be as infamous as the CV known as the Flying Dutchman; however, as demonstrated by its history, subject is, in the vernacular, a “bad luck charm.”
 Although subject has never been shown to act maliciously, its mere existence appears to have brought a great deal of misery down upon any and all connected with it.
 Numerous deaths have occurred on or because of subject; additionally, several “ghost stories” continue to cling to subject, despite a lack of evidence concerning their veracity.

 [Like what you read?
 Check out Dangerous Games To Play In The Dark, available from Chronicle Books now!]